-Colds and coughs can be caused by a variety of reasons, but what cannot be denied is that these conditions are very inconvenient.
+A variety of reasons could cause colds and coughs, but very inconvenient conditions are undeniable.
 While your body can typically shake off regular colds and coughs within a couple of days, those who want to get more comfortable and get better quicker can opt to use medication to minimize the negative feelings brought upon by these conditions.

 Medical experts may prescribe different types of medication depending on the type of cough or cold that you have as well as on the underlying conditions that caused these afflictions.

-Your body may also react differently to specific medicines, which is why it is often necessary to seek professional help even when you are experiencing just your regular variety cough or cold.
-In any case, if you would like to treat normal coughs and colds on your own, here’s what you should know.
+Your body may also react differently to specific medicines, which is why it is often necessary to seek professional help even when you are experiencing just your regular variety of cough or cold.
+In any case, if you would like to treat common cough and colds on your own, here’s what you should know.

 What Causes Coughs and Colds?